drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 tags: tutorial kernel modules c compilation tree signing
 ---

+> :information_source: Note:
+>
+> Treat my post as a map.
+Don't bother reading or memorizing all of this at
+> once.
+Just skim through and find something interesting - it's about making
+> things more approachable, not forcing them down your throat :smile:
+>
+> BTW: This guide reflects the status quo as of July-August 2017

 Hiya!
-It truly is good to be back.
-I took a small hiatus from the blog for a couple weeks, and I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
+It's really good to be back.
+I took a small hiatus from the blog for a couple weeks.
+I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
 I believe that too much specialization can do to a brain what an undiversified diet does to a body.
+But now I'm back on track!

 Today we're going to talk about the kernel source directory and how to find your way around it.
-We'll cover the basic purpose of every top-level directory and talk more in-depth about the ones which you'll be peeking into the most often.
+We'll cover the basic purpose of every top-level directory and talk more in-depth about some of them.
+Behold!
-Also, it's a good idea to talk about the patterns occurring in the directory layout in different places around the source tree.

 ```plain
 -rw-r--r--   1 drozdziak1 drozdziak1  18693 2016-09-07  COPYING